 - 1.3.1 A vision for Notting Hill Gate is set out in Chapter 16 of Council's Core Strategy, 2010 (see Policies CV16 and CP16).
 This, along with other policies in the Core Strategy, is the starting point for deciding planning applications.
-The Council is preparing this Supplementary Planning Document (hereby known as the SPD), which provides additional guidance for assessing planning applications around three main themes - public realm, buildings and identity.
+The Council is preparing this Supplementary Planning Document (hereby known as the SPD), which provides additional guidance for assessing planning applications around three main themes - improving the streets and public spaces; improving the buildings and architecture; and strengthening the identity of Notting Hill Gate.
 It also outlines development guidance specific to individual sites, which will ensure that development makes a positive contribution to the local area.
 The SPD will be used alongside the Development Plan to influence decisions on planning applications in Notting Hill Gate. - 1.3.2 The purpose of the SPD is to clarify the application of the policies of the Core Strategy in how they apply to Notting Hill Gate.
 The high level of footfall at the station plus its location adjacent to two other acclaimed centres (in Portobello and Kensington High Street) may mean that some features may thus be required in Notting Hill Gate which would be atypical of a district-level centre, and instead would have more in common with a higher order major or metropolitan level centre under the London Plan's Town Centre Network. - 1.3.3 The document supports policy CP16 'Notting Hill Gate' which states that "The Council will require development to strengthen Notting Hill Gate's role as a District Centre by supporting high trip generating uses; improving retail and restaurant provision including some anchor retail to serve the local catchment; and deliver new distinctive identity through high quality architecture and design of the public realm.
 The Council will also resist development which prejudices opportunities for wider regeneration of the area and compromises delivery of the vision." - 1.3.4 The SPD does not establish new policies.
 Its purpose is to provide further guidance and explanation of policies which have been adopted in the Core Strategy and the London Plan.
 The SPD will be a material consideration in determining planning applications along Notting Hill Gate.
 It will help to ensure that the Council makes decisions transparently and will provide clarity for members of the public.